Hannah Pingree: Post-legislative career

-Governor Mills administration
+Mills administration

 In January 2019, Maine Governor Janet Mills appointed Pingree to lead the newly created Office of Policy Innovation and the Future.
 In this role, she oversaw cross-agency efforts on climate change, housing, economic development, and other long-term policy challenges.
 She also co-chaired the Maine Climate Council.

 As co-chair of the Maine Climate Council, Pingree oversaw development of Maine's climate action plan, "Maine Won't Wait."
 According to the Mills administration, the plan led to the installation of more than 100,000 heat pumps by 2023, reaching the state's 2025 target ahead of schedule.
-The heat pump initiative faced significant opposition from fossil fuel industry groups, who argued the technology was not ideal for Maine's climate and funded campaigns questioning the effectiveness of heat pumps in cold weather conditions.
+The heat-pump initiative faced significant opposition from fossil fuel industry groups, who argued the technology was not ideal for Maine's climate and funded campaigns questioning the effectiveness of heat pumps in cold weather conditions.
 The National Oilheat Research Alliance, representing heating oil sellers, funded promotional campaigns that directed viewers to websites containing what experts characterized as exaggerated or misleading claims about electric-powered heat pumps.

 Under her leadership, GOPIF established the Community Resilience Partnership in 2021, which according to state data included 263 participating communities and provided $18.8 million in grants for climate and energy projects.
-Following severe storms in late 2023 and early 2024, GOPIF coordinated a $60 million relief package for Maine communities.
+Following severe storms in late 2023 and early 2024, GOPIF coordinated a $60- million relief package for Maine communities.

 Industry observers have noted potential challenges for Maine's clean energy workforce development programs, including federal funding uncertainty and the possibility of tariffs affecting equipment costs.

 GOPIF also worked on LD 1 legislation for emergency planning and severe weather preparation, which was enacted in April 2025.
 Pingree resigned from the position on May 16, 2025.